MaKsUtK1n/MaKsUtK1n/README.md

 # REAL SIGMA TOP 1 GIT CODER💀

-## Actually lazy piece of garbage, trying to not go in army💀
+trying to not go in army💀

 ## My Stats